Natural Beekeeping Overview

 If you have an interest in bees, this will prove interesting.
 There are no preconditions or requirements.
 You may have no knowledge of, or experience with bees, or plenty.

-This isn't a training course for beekeepers, but previous participants have gone on to keep bees themselves.
+This isn't a training course for beekeepers (we can run one for you: please get in touch to arrange details), but some previous participants have gone on to keep bees themselves.

 Our approach is very different to that promoted by the British Beekeepers Association and their beekeepers training schemes.
 In some respects our views and attitudes are the opposite of theirs.